chrek/charts-d3-csv/README.md

 ## Chart Types

-This repository uses horizontalBar Chart to visualize African Countries by population (2020).
+This repository uses horizontalBar Chart from chart.js to visualize African Countries by population (2020).

 D3 is used to load the CSV file.